sritee/Convex-Optimization-Solver/README.md

    # Primal Interior Point method with feasible start

 This is an optimization routine implemented in MATLAB for solving convex optimization problems.
-This solver was built as an educational exercise.
+This solver was built as an educational exercise while going through the material in the references.

 We solve the problem assuming convex objective function, linear equality constraint, and convex inequalities.
 The solver assumes twice differentiability in the function domains.